-The main artery between Reno and Virginia City, this 14.1-mile long roadway winds itself through a rocky landscape and up to a summit of 6,804 ft.
-This route is popular for wild horses and offers incredible views of the valley below.
-Once you reach Virginia City, you can continue down Six Mile Canyon, another scenic road, to its terminus US 50.
-You can complete the loop back to Reno by taking US 50 to Carson City, and US 395 North.
+The main artery between Reno and Virginia City, this 14.1-mile-long roadway winds itself through a rocky landscape and up to a summit of 6,804 ft.
+Geiger Grade is a popular place for spotting wild horses and offers breathtaking views of the valley below.
+Continue through Virginia City and down Six Mile Canyon, then complete the loop back to Reno by taking US 50 to Carson City, and I-580.

-The quickest way from Reno to Lake Tahoe is via Mt.
-Rose Highway and it’s the highest year-round Sierra pass with an elevation of 8,911 ft.
-This 25-mile scenic byway offers sweeping views of Washoe Valley, Tahoe Meadows, and Lake Tahoe.
-Once in the Lake Tahoe Basin, you can take the 72-mile drive around the lake or venture southeast along NV-28 and explore the rugged east shore.
+What is known as the quickest way from Reno to Lake Tahoe is also a 25-mile scenic byway with sweeping views of Washoe Valley, Tahoe Meadows and Lake Tahoe.
+Once in the Lake Tahoe Basin, you can take the 72-mile drive along the lake or venture southeast along NV-28 and explore the rugged east shore.
 Both US-50 and Kingsbury Grade in Stateline will take you to US 395 and back to Reno.

-You may or may not have heard of Burning Man, but the road out to the Playa is a must for any biker.
-Talk about wide open space, long straight roads, and an ideal spot to put the pedal to the medal.
-Responsibly of course.
-Make a stop at Pyramid Lake and continue up NV-447 to the small town of Gerlach.
-What you might not know is this small town traditionally known as the Gateway to the Black Rock Desert, is also home to the Land Speed Record.
-Read more about the Burner Byway here.
+The road out to the playa is not just for Burning Man attendees but is also a must for any biker.
+Its wide-open space and long straight roads make the Burner Byway the ideal spot for riders to enjoy a scenic view.
+Responsibly, of course.
+Enjoy the views of Pyramid Lake and continue up NV-477 to the small town of Gerlach.
+This small town was traditionally known as the Gateway to the Black Rock Desert and is home to the Land Speed Record.
+Learn more about the Burner Byway here.

 Still want epic views without the mountain driving?
 The McCarran Loop takes you all around Reno and Sparks.
-Make sure you take the slight detour off Lakeside and make your way up to Windy Hill for some of the best views in the city.
-At 23 miles, this loop will take you by some of the best spots in both cities with awesome urban views every way you look.
+Take the slight detour off Lakeside and make your way up to Windy Hill for some of the best views of the city.
+This 23-mile loop will take you by some of the best spots of both cities with awesome urban views.